trustification/trustify/README.md

 ### The System
 - REST APIs to support operations for ingesting and retrieving supply-chain data.
-- Comes with a set of default importers to public available vulnerability
+- Comes with a set of default importers to public available vulnerability data

 ### A single SQL database
 - PostgreSQL.